temperlang/temperlang-blog/posts/generically-speaking.md

 ## Runtime type information (RTTI)

-In typed languages the compiler has access to type information, but even dynamic languages often have type information.
+In typed languages, the compiler has access to type information, but even dynamic languages often have type information.

 Runtime type information (RTTI) is available when a language provides operators that distinguish between types of values as the program is running.